Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Average treatment effects: theoretical analysis

 \subsection{Theoretical properties under the sparse OR model}

 Recall that our target of interest is the ATE over the main sample $\bar{\tau}^\ast$ in \eqref{ate target}.
 In this section, we prove the $\sqrt{n}$-consistency of $\hat{\tau}_{\est}$ for estimating $\bar{\tau}^\ast$ when only the OR model is sparse.
-Throughout Section~\ref{sec:atethm}, we assume the following regularity conditions.

-\begin{condition} For some constant $m_Y > 0$, almost surely, $|Y(1)|, |r^*(X)| \le m_Y$. \end{condition} We also invoke the following standard condition on the design matrix $\bX$: \begin{condition} The first component of $X$ is $1$, representing an intercept term.
-Denoting by $Z \in \R^{p - 1}$ the remaining components of $X$, we assume $\E Z = 0$ and almost surely, $\|Z\|_\infty \le m_Z$.
-Moreover, $\bX$ is full rank and there exists a constant $\sigma_Z$ such that for any unit vector $u \in \R^{p - 1}$ and all $\alpha \in \R$, $\E \{\exp(\alpha u^\top Z)\} \le \exp(\alpha^2 \sigma_Z^2 / 2)$. \end{condition} As we have mentioned in the comments after Lemma~\ref{lem:program}, we say that ``$\bX$ is full rank'' if the rank of $\bX$ equals $\min\{n, p\}$.
-In addition, we need the following conditions on the nuisance parameter estimates computed from the training and the auxiliary datasets.
-Recall that $\hat{\pi}_{\aux}$ and $\hat{r}_{\aux}$ appears in the constraint \eqref{eq:dipwprogram} when calibrating the OR model. \begin{condition} There exists a constant $m_r > 0$ such that with probability converging to $1$, for all $i$,
+To achieve this goal, we invoke the following conditions on the nuisance parameter estimates computed from the training and the auxiliary datasets.